 The Year of the Monkey begins February 8, 2016!
-People born in the Year of the Monkey are generally clever, sociable, and innovative.
+People born in the Year of the Monkey are generally quick-witted, lively and out-spoken.

 Weekends during Chinese New Year feature: